edmundhung/conform/docs/file-upload.md

     .array(
       z
         .instanceof(File)
-        // Don't validate individual file.
-The error below will be ignored.
         .refine((file) => file.size < 1024, 'File size must be less than 1kb'),
     )
     .min(1, 'At least 1 file is required')
-    // Instead, please validate it on the array level .refine(
+    .refine(
       (files) => files.every((file) => file.size < 1024),
       'File size must be less than 1kb',